-If you compared a 16:8 IF (or any other restricted timing protocol) diet versus a standard daily feeding protocol but matched both diets for both Calories and protein intake there would be zero difference in body composition.
+According to the Canadian Medical Association if you compared a 16:8 IF (or any other restricted timing protocol) diet versus a standard daily feeding protocol but matched both diets for both Calories and protein intake there would be zero difference in body composition.
 Well there might be one…

 Does IF make it easier to build muscle?

 Nope!
 Being in an energy deficit is catabolic, catabolism is where you metabolise muscle for energy.
 This means that your body will build less muscle in an energy deficit than if you are at energy maintenance or in a surplus.

 Therefore, fasting won’t help you to build muscle.
 But, if you do resistance training you can still maintain lean mass while dieting down.
 Also, some evidence does point to improved sensitivity to muscle protein synthesis so that when you do eat, this mechanism is elevated, making it easier to maintain that lean mass despite the fast.